RattanPriya/tipCalculator/README.md

 This will open Xcode with the tipCal1.xcodeproj in files view.
 3. Click on play button on the top left to run the app.
 You will see that iphone simulator runs with the app.

+Time spent on this project : 10 hours
+Completed user stories
+Completed user stories:

+ Required: User can calculate the tip for given amount and see the total.
+ Required: Added a settings page so user could save other default values (other than 10% , 15% or 20%).

 ![alt tag](https://github.com/RattanPriya/tipCalculator/blob/master/tipCalHomeworkSubmission.gif)